 |My dog eats quickly.||When he is very hungry, he eats really quickly.||I often get out of bed slowly.||Adverb|

 In reading and writing, it is important to make clear for your audience who or what is most important in a sentence, what is happening, and other important details that enhance the information being conveyed.
-Using the Storyboard Creator, make visual depictions of the parts of speech to help you remember these important pieces of writing!
+Using the Storyboard Creator in your parts of speech lesson allows students to make visual depictions of the parts of speech and help them remember these important pieces of writing!

-Note: If you're not a Storyboard That user yet, sign up here.
+Note: If you're not a Storyboard That user yet, sign up for a free trial.